Labour Party (Malta): Abela leadership (2020–present)

-As the party held a parliamentary majority at the time of Muscat's resignation, Robert Abela would become Prime Minister immediately after, on 13 January 2020.
+As the party held a parliamentary majority at the time of Muscat's resignation, Robert Abela would become prime minister immediately after, on 13 January 2020.
 He was recognized as the "continuity" candidate instead of Chris Fearne, emphasizing stability, unity and normality, as opposed to the bolder changes advocated by Fearne.

-Abela is considered to be aligned to traditional Labour's values, such as social housing and free medicines for the elderly.
+Abela is considered to be aligned to traditional Labour's values, such as social housing and free medicine for the elderly.

 In March 2020, Malta registered its first COVID-19 case.
-Abela was at first reluctant to close the airport, retail outlets and the schools, but felt compelled to do so a few days later as public pressure mounted.
+Abela was at first reluctant to close the Malta International Airport, retail outlets and the schools, but felt compelled to do so a few days later as public pressure mounted.

-In April 2020, Prime Minister Abela called for 'national unity' on TVM, the country's national broadcasting television.
+In April 2020, Prime Minister Abela called for 'national unity' on Television Malta, the country's national broadcasting television.
 This has been criticized for being partisan.

 In November 2020, Abela stated "that the party will continue to reinvent itself with the introduction of more young people and women at the centre of its decision-making process."

 On 18 February 2021, Abela announced plans to introduce a law that would end police arrests for those possessing a small amount of cannabis and plants for personal use.
 This bill was passed in December 2021, and Malta became the first country in the European Union to legalise cannabis.

-Abela's leadership was criticised with the number of co-options that have been put into place since his appointment, being deemed as undemocratic.
+Abela's leadership was criticised with the number of co-options that had taken place, being deemed as undemocratic.